 Loyalton Elementary School

-- Loyalton Elementary School's student population of 173 students has stayed relatively flat over five school years.
+- Loyalton Elementary School's student population of 199 students has grown by 13% over five school years.

 - The teacher population of 8 teachers has grown by 14% over five school years.